rehierl/node-tree-outliner/3-4-0-design-5.md

 in general be independent of a tree's structure.

 **CLARIFICATION**
-In contrary to a section's first node, it is in principle not possible to clearly identify a section's last node independently of any specific structure.
+In contrary to a section's first node, it is in principle not possible to precisely pinpoint a section's last node independently of any specific structure.
 Consequently, the same also applies to the the relationship between a section's first and last node.

 That is, because any associated node can potentially have any number of descendant nodes.
-Consequently, if the defined last node had a descendant, then that last node would not be the section's last node.
+Because of that, and if the last node had a descendant, that last node would then not be the section's last node.
 Due to the loose associations mentioned earlier, the node tree and the section's definition would then be in conflict with each other.